 Whatever flickers of feeling the movie has are restricted mainly to K’s interactions with Joi (Ana de Armas), the holographic companion who inhabits his house and later joins him on his adventures.
 He bestows on her the freedom of movement via a software upgrade; she provides him with a first name of Joe (aka Joseph K, shout out to Mr. Kafka!).
 Blade Runner 2049‘s most poetic moments are reserved for Joi — venturing into the rain for the first time alongside K, her throes of passion interrupted when a phone call freezes her program, and a later menage a trois in which she superimposes herself over a replicant prostitute.
 These passages, and de Armas’ guileless performance, come the closest to approximating the stunned romance at the heart of the original film.
 Otherwise, sensuousness is mainly restricted to holographic advertisements and frozen statues.

 Elsewhere, the film aims to stun us with the grandeur of its production design and the far-reaching implications of its plot.
 On the former count, at least, it’s an impressive work.
 Soaring above fractured plains, catching the nighttime twinkle of snowflakes falling on downtown, getting lost in the trash-dump detritus of what was once San Diego, and invading the baroque temples of a Las Vegas scorched by nuclear fire, Roger Deakins’ cinematography owns the show, and although the art-deco flamboyance of the original Blade Runner is sorely missed, there’s no denying that care and craftsmanship have gone into the film’s look.
 The plot is a different matter, however.
 Villaneueve wants Blade Runner 2049 to be a honest-to-goodness detective story with provocative, world-altering stakes.
 (He’s no stranger to subtext either — when two characters are named Joi and Luv, for example, you know some big-time allegory is going on.)
-While you can admire his ambition, the pacing is ponderous rather than confident, and the picture takes far too long to waddle up to revelations that aren’t especially exciting.
+Admirable as his ambition is, his pacing is ponderous rather than confident, and the picture takes far too long to waddle up to revelations that aren’t especially exciting.
 You could argue Villaneuve is more muscular and substantial than Scott as a director; he’s also more monochromatic.
 Is substance a prime requisite for this kind of movie, anyway?
 Decry Scott’s flashy MTV-era aesthetics all you want, but in 1982 he had a surer grasp of composition, camera movement and transition.
 In 2049 we’re awkwardly shot-put from one scene to the next, and although the original Blade Runner lingered over its cityscapes a fair amount, Villaneueve takes it to the next level here, filming endless, static stretches of scenery like a kid all too eager to show off every toy in his box.

 Of course the plot’s shortcomings aren’t solely Villaneuve’s fault: the seeds of the story are laid in the “final cut” of Blade Runner when replicant Roy Batty confronts his inventor with the line: “I want more life, father.”
 (It’s a re-dub from the original version of the movie, in which he said “fucker.”)
 Blade Runner 2049 carries on from that hint, with the emphasis squarely on parents and children, both literal and figurative.
 We’ve moved backwards, from postmodern speculative sci-fi into near-Biblical realms, as a missing replicant child becomes the linchpin of an incipient war between androids and humans.
 “You’ve never seen a miracle,” a rebellious replicant says to K early on, and with all the talk of miracle births, the coming of a revolution, and the references to angels, it’s clear that Scott is trying to impose a mythology on this property, similar to what he has attempted to graft onto the Alien franchise.
 All this po-faced mythologizing suits Villaneueve just fine — he’s smitten with the grand gesture, the expansive shot, the earnestness of it all.
 Too bad he can’t find a way to sketch in his characters as colorfully as the original Blade Runner did.
 Most of the supporting actors have their mouths stuffed with dialogue about destiny and philosophy, with Jared Leto’s Wallace getting the worst of it.
 Wafting his way through the movie, he’s underwhelming, but what could any actor do with dialogue such as “You do not know what pain is yet.
 You will”?

 The film does receive a jolt in its third act with the arrival of Ford.
 More emotionally wounded than he was in the first movie, coarsened by loss and thirty years of hiding out, he’s the most identifiably human presence in the movie, all the mysteries about his true nature be damned.
 In the film’s slyest moment, he’s punching out Gosling’s K within minutes of meeting him, as a hologram of Elvis Presley croons “Can’t Help Falling in Love with You” in the background.
 Ford also provides the film’s most Dickian bit of dialogue, when Gosling asks him whether his dog is real.
 “I dunno,” he shrugs.
 “Ask him.”
 Such bursts of absurdity and head-spinning uncertainty are rare in Blade Runner 2049 — the further the film trudges on, the less beguiling its central mysteries become.
-The finale couldn’t be more botched: a waterlogged punch-up in a sinking transport, a final sacrifice by an android that is a pale echo of a similar moment in the original Blade Runner (Villanueve plays dirty pool by superimposing Vangelis’ famous “Tears in Rain” track over the scene), and a few hints about the coming war which will no doubt take place in the next sequel (although judging by the opening weekend receipts, a sequel may not be in the cards after all — if nothing else, Blade Runner 2049 seems destined to match its predecessor when it comes to initial box office failure).
+The finale couldn’t be more botched: a waterlogged punch-up in a sinking transport, a final sacrifice by an android that is a pale echo of a similar moment in the original Blade Runner (Villanueve plays dirty pool by superimposing Vangelis’ famous “Tears in Rain” track over the scene), and a few hints about the coming war which will no doubt take place in the next sequel (although judging by the opening weekend receipts, a sequel may not be in the cards — if nothing else, Blade Runner 2049 seems destined to match its predecessor when it comes to initial box office failure).